 While the DMC will be asked to advise Gilead regarding future conduct of the study, including possible early study termination, the ultimate decision on whether to implement or act based upon the recommendations of the DMC will be made by Gilead.

-There will be 2 planned interim efficacy analyses conducted and evaluated by the DMC.
+The study protocol specified 2 interim efficacy analyses conducted and evaluated by the DMC.